-This paper explores a unique opportunity to study relational adaptation: contracts between distributors and exhibitors in the movie industry.
+To analyze how firms use both formal and self-enforcing agreements to adapt to changes in their environment we exploit an attractive empirical setting: contracts between distributors and exhibitors in the movie industry.
 After a movie is produced, it is typically distributed to theaters before its release to other channels.
 When the distributor (i.e., the owner of the movie) and the exhibitor (i.e., the owner of one or more theaters) are separate firms, they often sign a formal contract to share the box-office revenues generated by the movie.
-These formal contracts are usually signed well before the movie's release, so they specify the weekly sharing rates if the movie is shown, but they also leave room for adaptation as uncertainty is resolved.
-In particular, the contracts do not require the exhibitor to show the movie in any given week, nor do they dictate how many times a day or in what time slots the movie is shown.
-Therefore, once the movie (or, since there may be multiple copies of the same movie, the "reel") arrives at a theater, the "reel authority" rests solely with the exhibitor, not with the distributor.
+These formal contracts are usually signed well before the movie's release, so they specify the weekly sharing rates if the movie is shown, but they do not require the exhibitor to show the movie in any given week, nor do they dictate how many times a day, in what time slots, on what screens, or against what other movies the movie is shown.
+Therefore, once the movie (or, since there may be multiple copies of the same movie, the "reel") arrives at a theater, the reel authority rests solely with the exhibitor, not with the distributor.1